gerdm/gerdm.github.io/content/posts/bocd-coin-tosses/index.md

 $$
 {{< /math >}}
 for $\ell_{t} = 0$.

+By operating in log-space, we avoid numerical underflow while efficiently computing the recursive joint densities and detecting changepoints.

 ### The recursive updates
 In this section, we provide a detailed description on the implementation of BOCD for the BB-model.